CNLouisLiu/LViewLoL/README.md

 # LViewLoL
+!!!
+IMPORTANT !!!
+I've noticed riot already has taken notice of this project and they have implemented a few signatures for detecting this.
+Don't use this as it is, if you know what you are doing you will have a clue what to modify to avoid detection.
+Also careful if you want to copy paste code from here to an internal it seems riot has taken an extra step in making some code signatures.

 ### What is this
 LView is a python based scripting platform for League of Legends.
 The engine is external that means it is not injected into leagues process.
 The engine is running in a separate process and reads the games state using ReadProcessMemory.